 Awards: 2nd and 3rd place for a juried art show at Southwest Museum, Gisele Knopka Award for working with Youth, the Governor of the State of Minnesota proclaimed November 10, 1998 Sharon M.Day, Day as did the mayors of St. Paul and Minneapolis.
 Ms. Day received the Resourceful Woman Award, and the Aston Bannerman Award.
 In April 2019, she was awarded The Spirits Aligned Legacy Fellowship, a 3 year fellowship.

-This event was held on Friday, July 16th with NET board member Michael Rohd (Co-Founder and Ensemble Member, Sojourn Theatre; Author of Theatre for Community, Conflict, and Dialogue) in conversation with Ping Chong (Founder and Artistic Director, Ping Chong + Company; theater director, choreographer, and video installation artist).
+On Friday, July 16, 2021, NET board member Michael Rohd (Co-Founder and Ensemble Member, Sojourn Theatre; Author of Theatre for Community, Conflict, and Dialogue) joined in conversation with Ping Chong (Founder and Artistic Director, Ping Chong + Company; theater director, choreographer, and video installation artist).

 Michael Rohd is a co-founder and ensemble member of the national, ensemble-based Sojourn Theatre.
 In 2015, he received an Otto Rene Castillo award for Political Theater and The Robert Gard Foundation Award for Excellence.
 He is an Institute Professor at Arizona State University’s Herberger Institute for Design & the Arts and is is author of the widely translated book Theatre for Community, Conflict, and Dialogue.
 He is an artist for Civic Imagination at Center for Performance and Civic Practice (CPCP), which he co-founded in 2012.
 CPCP is a national team of artists who believe that with the right approach, the same tools and capacities that artists use to make art can be utilized to transform systems and improve the impacts of government and community-driven efforts and programs.
 Recent/Current projects with CPCP and Sojourn include collaborations with ArtPlace America, Goodman Theater, LISC, Kansas City Mayor's Office, Cuyahoga County, Ohio, Cleveland Public Theater, Americans for the Arts, Nashville’s MetroArts, City of Santa Monica, CA, United Way, Flint Youth Theater, Catholic Charities USA, Cook Inlet Housing Authority Alaska, Jackson Medical Mall Foundation Mississippi & Steppenwolf Theater.